Skip to content

 Category Commands

-Job Status Monitoring log, ps, top, df
+Job Status Monitoring log, ps, top, df, mi

-Authentication & Authorization login, logout, secret
+Authentication & Authorization login, logout, secret, nis, ldap

 User Management user, group, quota-policy